 In order to be used for identity authentication, government-issued photo identification (e.g., driver's license, passport, permanent resident card, etc.) must be valid and current.
 Expired identification will not be accepted for authentication.
-The applicant's full name, date of birth, and other directory information must match their application and student file (as applicable).
+The applicant's full name and date of birth must match their application and student file (as applicable).